-We first downloaded the sequence alignment of AMF sequences from a recent large-scale phylogeny of AMF (Krüger et al. 2012) and only retained sequences that contained at least a portion of the 28S rRNA gene.
+We first downloaded the sequence alignment of AM fungal sequences from a recent large-scale phylogeny of AM fungi (Krüger et al. 2012) and only retained sequences that contained at least a portion of the 28S rRNA gene.
 We then collected two sets of additional AM fungal sequences: (1) sequences from GenBank that had confident species attribution in order to supplement the species coverage within the sequence dataset; (2) representative sequences for known AM fungal species obtained from spores using 454 sequencing (Roche, Indianapolis, IN) of the variable and phylogenetically informative D2 domain of the 28S rRNA gene.
 We applied DACDIR on this dataset to find 126 clusters and then picked a representative sequence for each cluster as part of the dataset.
 The additional sequences from GenBank were added to the original sequence alignment from [11] using MAFFT [42].
 In order to evaluate how different sequence lengths affected the correspondence between phylogenetic trees and clustering, we then created two datasets with sequences that shared the same starting location on the 28S rRNA gene: one dataset contained longer sequences, and the other contained shorter sequences.
 We first trimmed the MSA and only retained the unique sequences that spanned an extended region beyond the D2 domain (dataset 1, roughly 675 bases long without gaps); then from that subset we retained only the unique sequences that spanned the 454 sequencing start site and the average end position of the 454 sequences (roughly 425 bases long without gaps).
 Finally, we added the representative 454 sequences to this trimmed alignment using MAFFT as described above to create dataset 2.
 This gave a MSA for dataset 1 (999nts) with: 801 sequences from [11] and 505 sequences from GenBank for a total of 1306 sequences, and for dataset 2 (599nts with 454 optimized) with: 514 sequences from [11], 380 sequences from GenBank, and 126 representative 454 sequences for a total of 1020 sequences.
-We note that DACIDR is capable of efficiently clustering millions of sequences [8], but for this phylogenetic comparison test we selected a smaller set of sequences that still represents the expected range of genetic variability within AM fungi.
+For this phylogenetic comparison test we selected a smaller set of sequences that still represents the expected range of genetic variability within AM fungi.
+The RaXML took about 4 hours to finish on the first dataset and 7 hours to finish on the second dataset using 8 cores.
+And the MDS only took a few minutes to finish on the same dataset using same amount of cores.